-This RN Completion program course is designed to examine community and population-focused nursing practice as it applies to groups and aggregates in various health care settings.
+This RN Completion program course is designed to examine community and population- focused nursing practice as it applies to groups and aggregates in various health care settings.
 The course extends previously acquired competencies as it explores public health principles along with the nursing science and skills necessary in promoting wellness, preventing disease, and reducing risk for vulnerable populations.
 Community assessment, epidemiology, international health, environmental issues, and disaster preparedness are used to guide evidence-based population-focused nursing care.
-Pre-Requisites: NURS 3101 with a minimum grade of C
+Pre-Requisites: NURS 3101.